JuanPabloDiaz/freeForGeeks/README.md

 ## React

 - [ReactPlay](https://reactplay.io) is a **React code editor** that allows you to write and preview React code in real time.
 It is a great tool for learning React, testing code, and creating demos. ⭐ [2k stars](https://github.com/reactplay/react-play)
+- [React Community](https://reactcommunity.org/) is a collection of React libraries and tools. ⭐ [GitHub](https://github.com/reactjs)
+- [React Tabs](https://reactcommunity.org/react-tabs/) is an accessible and easy tab component for ReactJS. ⭐ [3k stars](https://github.com/reactjs/react-tabs)

 ## Colors